-- Demolition of most of the current buildings and landscape elements at the SIMTA site.

-- A rail corridor and rail link, which would link the SIMTA site to the Southern Sydney Freight Line.

-- An intermodal terminal.

-- Warehouse and distribution facilities.
+- Demolition of most of the current buildings and landscape elements at the SIMTA site. - A rail corridor, which would link the SIMTA site to the Southern Sydney Freight Line. - A rail link. - An intermodal terminal warehouse and distribution facility. - A large format warehouse and distribution facility.

-- Ancillary terminal facilities.